jacekturek/RELATIONAL_SIG_DATABASE/queries.md

 ![image](https://github.com/jacekturek/RELATIONAL_SIG_DATABASE/assets/62720909/39f03a50-65cd-44f8-b5cb-2a76e9b2a36e)

 Thinking about selection condition:
-> it can be other comparison e.g. "<"
+> it can be any other comparison e.g. "<" etc.
 >
 > 🎓 obviously there is no signal < 2 (coming from the selected source)

-Including the logical operators:
+Including the logical operators (OR, AND):

 SELECT [SIGNAL]
   FROM [SEO_SIG_IN_SOC_MEDIA].[dbo].[ENGAGEMENT]